k2workflow/Chasm/src/SourceCode.Chasm/readme.txt

 PageBlobs have a size requirement of being N x 512 bytes, which is wasteful in $ and network.

-AppendBlobs are new but look like they are a good fit for immutable write-only.
+AppendBlobs are relatively new but look like they are a good fit for immutable write-only.
 The client-libs, however, call out their lack of support for multiple-writer scenarios.
 Only a couple of methods can work in this manner: http://stackoverflow.com/questions/32530126/azure-cloudappendblob-errors-with-concurrent-access